billbertking1/alltheguides/docs/guides/contributing/README.md

     7. You shall **NOT** touch `mkdocs.yml`, `requirements.txt`, or workflow files, _unless authorized, and you know what you're doing_.
     8. Documentation should ONLY be related to **All The Mods**, if it needs to be.
     9. Javascript is **NOT** allowed.
-    10. Folders & files must be in `lowercase` letters, with no spaces.
+    10. Folders & files must be in `lowercase` letters, with no spaces. `Camelcase` for image files is allowed.
 ---

 **All The Guides** is using [Github Pages](https://pages.github.com/), [MkDocs](https://www.mkdocs.org/) & [Material](https://squidfunk.github.io/mkdocs-material/).